YoussefShabo/Daily-Tasks/08-30/Text.md

 -Follow up with Francisco and Modelical [Done]
--Fall Cohort Feedback Session with Useful School  @ 18:00 []
+-Fall Cohort Feedback Session with Useful School  @ 18:00 [] -Pick up Laila from Airport 2 22:00 []

 //Learning

+-Work on React Native Project []
 -Start a new Ruby Project []
 -Coding with Mosh continue with Python (Control Flow) -DSA Class progress